alvarotrigo/fullPage.js/README.md

 ---
 ### reBuild()
 Updates the DOM structure to fit the new window size or its contents.
-Ideal to use in convination with AJAX calls or external changes in the DOM structure of the site.
+Ideal to use in combination with AJAX calls or external changes in the DOM structure of the site.

 ```javascript
 $.fn.fullpage.reBuild();